 Online Professional English Network (OPEN) Program

-The Online Professional English Network (OPEN) Program offers free 8-week graduate-level, professional development courses developed by U.S. universities on topics such as English as a Medium of Instruction (EMI), TESOL Methodology, Professional Development for Teacher Trainers, and Integrating Critical Thinking into the Classroom (please see attached document: Fall 2021 Course Descriptions).
+The OPEN Program offers free 8-week graduate-level, professional development courses developed by U.S. universities on topics such as English as a Medium of Instruction (EMI), TESOL Methodology, Professional Development for Teacher Trainers, and Integrating Critical Thinking into the Classroom (please see attached document: Fall 2021 Course Descriptions).

 For more information about OPEN, please visit: